-This fall, a new chapter begins for Seawolf hockey.
+The University of Alaska Anchorage (UAA) announced today that in fall 2019 a new chapter begins for Seawolf hockey.
 As the UAA sport enters its 40th year, the university plans to return play to campus with home games at the Wells Fargo Sports Complex.

 The decision comes as increasing financial constraints due to state budget cuts require the university to evaluate its venue needs.
 For decades, the Sullivan Arena has been home to Seawolf hockey games.

 “We believe the future of Seawolf hockey is bright,” said Greg Myford, UAA director of athletics.
 “We are working hand in hand with the Municipality of Anchorage and Sullivan Arena management to create a smooth transition.
 Our intent is to play in our on-campus sports complex starting in the fall, while we finalize plans to expand that facility over the next few years.”

 Myford emphasized UAA’s firm commitment to Seawolf hockey and to ensuring the university provides the team, students, alumni and fans with a memorable UAA experience each time they attend a Seawolf game.